fenago/machine-learning-for-finance/lab_guides/Lab_10.md

 The \"bible\" of statistical machine learning, containing good explanations of all the important concepts of statistical learning.
-This book is best used as a lookup book whenever you need some in-depth information on one concept.
+This course is best used as a lookup course whenever you need some in-depth information on one concept.

 Gareth James, Daniela Witten, Trevor Hastie, and Robert Tibshirani,